ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 :::info

-Do not worry, when you stop running the Subnet it will save the state of the Subnet and when it starts again it will continue from that state.
+When you stop running the Subnet it will save the state of the Subnet and when it starts again it will continue from that state.

 :::